mkassa1/emoji-app/README.md

 (11) After filling it out and clicking "Submit," the results of the game (incl. the exit form data) will appear in the results file
 (data --> out.txt).
 See out.txt to see an example.

+(12) Stop Server.java to stop the Server.
+The Sender and Receiver client programs close on their own.

+*Note: Update 'turns.txt' with the number of rounds before a swap in order to see how the Sender and Receiver are able to swap turns.